magomimmo/modern-cljs/doc/tutorial-13.md

 # The selection process

-If you search GitHub for a CLJ validator library you'll find quite a large number of results, but if you restrict the search to CLJS library only, you currently get just one result: [valip][2].
-[Valip][2] is a fork of the [original CLJ valip][3] to make it portable on CLJS platform.
+If you search GitHub for a CLJ validator library you'll find quite a large number of results, but if you restrict the search to CLJS library only, you currently get just one result: [Valip][2].
+Valip has been forked from the [original CLJ Valip][3] to make it portable on CLJS platform.
 This is already a good result by itself, becasue it demonstrates that we share our long term objective with someone else.
-If you then take a look at the owners of those two Github repos, you'll discover that they are two of the most prolific and active clojure-ists:
+If you then take a look at the owners of those two Github repos, you'll discover that they are two of the most prolific and active
-[Chas Emerick][4] and [James Reeves][5].
+clojure-ists: [Chas Emerick][4] and [James Reeves][5].
 I'd love that the motto *Smart people think alike* was true.

 We will eventually search for others CLJ validator libraries later.
 For the moment, by following the Keep It Small and Stupid (KISS) pragmatic